Click on any picture to see a larger version

 |

-From the first century to the 14th century, the Anasazi thrived
+From the first century to the 14th century, the Anasazi people

-throughout Arizona, New Mexico, and Colorado.
-They built massive stone
+thrived throughout Arizona, New Mexico, and Colorado.
+They built massive

-cities on remote cliffs and even in the sheer walls of desert canyons.
+stone cities on remote cliffs, and even in the sheer walls of desert

-The Navajo referred to them with their word for “alien ancient ones.”
+canyons.
+The Navajo referred to them with their term for “alien ancient

 Some time around the 14th century they all inexplicably disappeared,